CancerGenomics/multiomics/README.md

 biocLite("mtmorgan/xenar")
 ```

-### Running multiOmics (from github)
+### Second, just run multiOmics!

-You don't need to clone this git repository, RStudio will do it for you automatically. multiOmics provides a visual shiny application.
+You don't need to clone this git repository, RStudio will do it for you automatically.
+multiOmics provides a visual shiny application.
 In order to run this application from RStudio you can execute (after installing required packages):

 ``` R